 If the area around the window is so rotted out as to be structurally unsound, then you must build up that area again and use a new-construction window.
 This type of window comes with fins on the outer side of the window to allow it to be nailed onto the house.
 Replacement windows have no fins.
 This allows the window to slide into the opening.

 As an average, expect to pay $600 to $700 per window.
 Less expensive vinyl windows can be as inexpensive as $300 to $500 per window.
 Architectural windows or other specialty windows can be as expensive as $1,000 to $2,000 per window.

 How much it costs to replace your windows depends on factors such as locale, window materials, type of glazing, and type of window.
 It is safe to assume that most homeowners will not escape a whole-house window replacement for anything less than the low five figures.

-If neither conditions apply to your home, there is little reason to buy double hung windows.
+If neither conditions apply to your home, there is little reason to buy double-hung windows.
 You will save some money with the single hung windows.
-Plus, with less moving parts, the single hung windows have less of a chance of failure.
+Plus, with fewer moving parts, the single hung windows have less of a chance of failure.

 Many homeowners experiencing high energy costs jump the gun and pull out all of their windows and replace them.
 In some cases, this is premature and a waste of money.

 The seals on the existing double-glazed windows may have failed, allowing cold or heat to more easily pass into the house because crucial argon or krypton gas has escaped.
 One indication that the glass has failed is fogging on the inside, between the panes of glass.
 In this case, it is possible to repair the window or replace the window sash.